-Giovanni Bonifazi

-Municipality of Florence.
-Directorate of Property Management, Head of the House Service giovanni.bonifazi@comune.fi.it giuseppina.fantozzi@comune.fi.it
+Giovanni Bonifazi Municipality of Florence, Directorate of Property Management, Head of the House Service giuseppina.fantozzi@comune.fi.it

-Giuseppina Fantozzi

-Municipality of Florence, Public residential building heritage (ERP), Manager of Service
+Giuseppina Fantozzi Municipality of Florence, Public residential building heritage (ERP), Manager of Service

-Officer of the Service
+Marco Toccafondi Municipality of Florence Social Housing Programmes, Officer of the Service

-Marco Toccafondi

-Municipality of Florence

-Social Housing Programmes,

-marco.toccafondi@comune.fi.it
+Marco.toccafondi@comune.fi.it

-he enhancement of the former Murate complex can be placed ▲ within the broader Residential Building Programme - ERP - of the Municipality of Florence.
+The enhancement of the former Murate complex can be placed within the broader Residential Building Programme - ERP - of the Municipality of Florence.
 Founded in the 15th century as a monastery, the Murate became a prison in 1832 and continued to serve this function up to 1985.
 After this the complex was abandoned for several decades, an extensive derelict area on the outskirts of the district of Santa Croce.
 The operation was launched in 1997 through the decision of the City Council to allocate the funds of the ERP to the former prison complex.